Lucy Harrison: Career

-After four years of rest from strain and teaching, Harrison's health was restored, and she was beginning to feel less contented with her "Hermit life," as she called it, when she heard that the post of Headmistress at The Mount School, York, was soon to be vacant.
+After four years of rest from strain and teaching, Harrison's health was restored, and she was beginning to feel less contented with her "Hermit life", as she called it, when she heard that the post of Headmistress at The Mount School, York, was soon to be vacant.
 In November 1889, urged by some of her friends, she applied for this position and was appointed.

 Harrison began her work at The Mount School in January 1890.
 Boarding-school life was a new experience to her and for the first few months she still felt very anxious as to her suitability for the work she had undertaken.
 She was naturally shy and diffident, and it was a severe ordeal to find herself suddenly set down amongst a crowd of strangers with a perplexing number of new duties and a heavy weight of responsibility.
-At first the sense of loneliness and dread of failure were intense, but she gradually adapted herself to the unfamiliar surroundings; slowly she made friends with the staff, and in time began to feel that she was gaining some hold on the girls.
+At first, the sense of loneliness and dread of failure were intense, but she gradually adapted herself to the unfamiliar surroundings; slowly she made friends with the staff, and in time began to feel that she was gaining some hold on the girls.

-Over 400 girls passed through the school during the twelve years she was Headmistress and many important changes were made in The Mount School, and the way in which these were carried out, with the ultimate concurrence of all concerned, gave ample proof of her tact, discretion and open-mindedness.
+More than 400 girls passed through the school during the twelve years Harrison was headmistress, and many important changes were made in The Mount School, and the way in which these were carried out, with the ultimate concurrence of all concerned, gave ample proof of her tact, discretion and open-mindedness.
 The hours of meals were changed to times more in accordance with the modem interpretation of the laws of health, and many wise alterations were gradually made in the curriculum; the three-term system — instead of half-years — was introduced; a fine gymnasium was built and a gymnastic mistress appointed; the garden was enlarged and the space for out-of-door games thus extended; a house was taken opposite the School-building where a Kindergarten class and a Junior School for day-pupils was established.
 Structural alterations and additions were also made from time to time to meet the requirements of extra accommodation or increasing numbers.
 Harrison took keen interest in the plans for an extensive new wing which was finished the year after she left the School.

 The Mount School was famed for its many out-of-school interests and pursuits.
-Before Harrison's day there were already a Natural History Society with various branches, a Poetry Learning Association (known as P.L.A.), and a Debating Society.
-During her time there arose and flourished Societies for Archaeology, Astronomy, Meteorology, Photography, and others.
+Before Harrison's day, there were already a Natural History Society with various branches, a Poetry Learning Association (known as P.L.A.), and a Debating Society.
+During her time, there arose and flourished societies for Archaeology, Astronomy, Meteorology, Photography, and others.